 Today, students experience a páramo ecosystem with a hike to Laguna del Otún.
 As well as a spectacular hike, they discover unique flora and fauna in this unique ecosystem that only exists in this part of the world.

 Day 5 (Hiking day 2)

-Our next hike takes us up one of three volcanoes in Los Nevados - Santa Isabel.
-We will reach the misty glacial peak, passing otherworldly ecosystems like mysterious cloud forests and bizarre vegetation like frailejones.
+The students' next hike heads up one of three volcanoes in Los Nevados - Santa Isabel.
+They reach the misty glacial peak, passing otherworldly ecosystems like mysterious cloud forests and bizarre vegetation like frailejones.

 Time: 5-6 hours

-We travel to one of the region's most popular and beautiful colonial town, Salento.
-Here, we discover how to produce the finest arabica coffee bean on the planet with a visit to an organic coffee farm.
-Students will enjoy free time in Salento, exploring the colorful artisanal markets.
+Students travel to one of the region's most popular and beautiful colonial town, Salento.
+Here, they discover how to produce the finest arabica coffee bean on the planet with a visit to an organic coffee farm.
+Students enjoy free time in Salento, exploring the colorful artisanal markets.

 Day 9 (Hiking day 3, camping)

-We head into el Valle de Cocora, hiking under one of the tallest palm tree species in the world, through cloud forests and to a beautiful humming bird sanctuary.
-Our expert guide gives us a lesson in nature photography before we set up camp under the stars.
+Students head into the Valle de Cocora, hiking under one of the tallest palm tree species in the world, through cloud forests and to a beautiful humming bird sanctuary.
+Our expert guide gives students a lesson in nature photography before we set up camp under the stars.

 Walking Time: 6 hours